 Risk factors for adverse outcomes from any acute rectal bleeding include haemodynamic instability, ongoing haematochezia, age >60yrs , serum creatinine >150µmol/L, or significant co-morbidities.

-Any acute large rectal bleed warrants careful resuscitation, with a standard A to E approach, gaining 2 large bore cannulae, IV fluid, and blood products crossmatches (as required).
+Any unstable rectal bleed warrants urgent resuscitation, with a standard A to E approach, using IV fluid and blood products as required until stabilised

-- For those who undergo endoscopy, endoscopic haemostasis methods include injection (typically diluted adrenaline), contact and non-contact thermal devices (such as bipolar electrocoagulation or argon plasma coagulation), and mechanical therapies (endoscopic clips and band ligation)
+- Endoscopic haemostasis methods include injection (typically diluted adrenaline), contact and non-contact thermal devices (such as bipolar electrocoagulation or argon plasma coagulation), and mechanical therapies (endoscopic clips and band ligation)

-Surgical intervention may be required in patients with ongoing lower GI bleeding with instability (or requiring continued transfusion), where endoscopic and radiographic treatment has failed.
+Surgical intervention is rarely required, however may be considered in patients with ongoing lower GI bleeding with instability (or requiring continued transfusion), where endoscopic and radiographic treatment has failed.

 - Any patient with rectal bleeding required a flexible sigmoidoscopy or colonoscopy